DAY 1 - Start Sydney

 DAY 23 - Uluru

 After a comfy night's sleep it's time to get out and about and explore the majesty of Uluru.
 And what better way to start the day than witnessing the rock bathed in the golden glow of an Australian sunrise?
 A sacred site for the local aboriginal tribe, this imposing rock is actually a staggering 700 million years old.
 We'll then get right into the heart of the Uluru-Kata Tjuta National Park with a hike to the Walpa Gorge and Valley of the Winds, where boulders bigger than skyscrapers dominate the landscape then marvel at the lesser known but no less impressive rock formation of the Olgas, or Kata Tjuta as it's known to the locals.
 This afternoon you'll have a chance to try out your skills by taking an optional Segway tour.
-You could also take part in a dot painting workshop or maybe kick it with camels.
+You could also take part in a dot painting workshop.

 DAY 24 - Uluru via Kings Canyon